Maine mass shooter showed red flags, Army investigation finds

 “This investigation was unable to determine the reason for SFC Card’s release due to the hospital staff declining to speak with the investigating officer,” the Army said.

-When Card was released, his chain or command was not given any details on his diagnosis, prognosis or discharge instructions.
-After receiving Card’s discharge instructions (8 days after Card’s release), the nurse care manager did not upload documents into Card’s military medical record for another 10 days, nor did she closely review discharge instructions, “which would have revealed troubling information that could have been relayed to the chain of command,” the Army said.
+When Card was released, his chain of command was not given any details on his diagnosis, prognosis or discharge instructions.
+After receiving Card’s discharge instructions (eight days after Card’s release), the nurse care manager did not upload documents into Card’s military medical record for another 10 days, nor did she closely review discharge instructions, “which would have revealed troubling information that could have been relayed to the chain of command,” the Army said.

 “The failure was not generating a report to the Army within the Army channels to say, ‘I had a soldier who was hospitalized for more than 24 hours,’” Daniels said, which would’ve started the line of duty requirements to document Card’s current care and use it for potential follow-on care with the Department of Veterans Affairs.